Praveen005/Thread-Pool/README.md

 Thread pool is a collection of worker threads that are used to execute tasks concurrently.

-Whenever we want a thread we pick one from this pool and delegate a task to it.
+Whenever we want a thread, we pick one from this pool and delegate a task to it.

 Once the task is complete, we add the thread back to the thread pool.